MichelleCar/NoSQL-Challenge/README.md

 #### Part 3: Exploratory Analysis
 Eat Safe, Love has specific questions they need answered, which will help them find the locations they wish to visit and those they wish to avoid.

+After importing our dependencies, creating our instance of the Mongo client, assigning our database and collections to variable, and verifying that data is callable, we proceeded to some analysis.
+1. Using our query ["query1 = {'scores.Hygiene': {'$eq': 20}}"] to find hygiene scores equal to 20, we found that